 There are plenty of castles and historic buildings, you have Snowdon and wonderful walking available - you have coastal, mountains, inland etc http://www.visitwales.com/things-to-do/activities/walking-hiking, there are fantastic restaurants, shops, beaches etc etc.

 It will be our first time in Wales.
 So I guess I'm asking if there are certain things one shouldn't miss.
 We have about 4 days.
 We will be driving over from Heathrow after landing and I thought it might be cool to see Tintern Abbey and the Wye Valley then up to Breton or directly to Snowdon area?
 Or should we drive up the west coast through Pembrokeshire.
 We can walk but are not really planning to hike.
 We like great bed and breakfasts.
-Also assuming we need to end up in North Wales since we'll be heading from there to the Lake District for a few days. over 1 year ago
+Also assuming we need to end up in North Wales since we'll be heading from there to the Lake District for a few days. almost 2 years ago